 There are plenty of guided tours to choose from too whether you’re interested in history, culture, or food and drink.

 There’s so much to see in Cadiz but these are some of my personal highlights.

-There were very few people visiting the Cathedral which really brought home the sheer size and scale of it.
-For €5 I was given an audio handset for a self-guided tour which included the crypt and admission to the clock tower (Torre de Poniente) for an amazing view over the rooftops of Cadiz – no steps to climb simply one long circular slope (which definitely made things easier!).
+Situated in Plaza de la Catedral, Cadiz Cathedral dates back to the 18th century.
+There were very few people visiting the Cathedral when I was there which really brought home the sheer size and scale of it.
+The entry fee of €6 includes an audio handset for a self-guided tour of the cathedral, the crypt plus admission to the clock tower (Torre de Poniente) for an amazing view over the rooftops of Cadiz.
+Interestingly, there are no steps to climb to reach the top of the tower.
+Instead, it’s simply one long circular ramp which definitely made things easier!

 Castillo de San Sebastian